 - A Behavioral Sciences GPA on CASPA Course Subject GPA categories of 3.0 or above

 Can I apply if I have a course grade lower than a "C"?

-No, we will not accept your application.
+No, we will not accept your application for the 17-18 CASPA cycle.
 We encourage those with a course grade lower than a "C" to either retake the course, or take an equivalent subject course, at the same level and credit hours.

 What should I do if my prerequisite courses/GPA is not meeting your admissions standard?

 Consider retaking courses to improve your grades, and most importantly, your knowledge base.
 It is one thing to be accepted into PA school and another to be well prepared and set up for success.
 Take courses at accredited institutions.
 Look for courses that a typical pre-med student would take and avoid lower level and general survey courses.
-Show the admissions committee that you are competent and capable to handle the rigors of a PA program.
+Show the admissions committee that you are capable of handling the rigorous nature of a PA program.
 Please also refer to the conditional acceptance admissions criteria.